websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 ## Using Groovy Validations

 The Groovy validation type supports all standard Groovy Script capabilities.
 However, when defining Groovy conditions, you must use the `invalidFields` variable.
-This variable should return `true` for invalid field values, while it should return `false` for valid field values.
-The error message is only displayed to users when `invalidFields` returns `true`.
+This variable should return `true` for invalid field values and `false` for valid field values.
+The error message only appears when `invalidFields` returns `true`.

 ```{note}
 The Groovy type does not currently have a check syntax validation.